Extrinsic Calibration of Multiple LiDARs for a Mobile Robot based on Floor Plane And Object Segmentation

 This paper proposes a method estimating the extrinsic parameters of multiple LiDARs with non-overlapping FoV by utilizing point clouds of floor plane and objects accumulated while in motion.
 Our method pre-segment the floor plane and object point clouds, and perform a two-step estimation process that utilizes each point cloud.
 It achieves accurate extrinsic calibration even when the majority of LiDAR observations are of the floor.

-Furthermore, as reported in this research \cite{yuan2021pixel}, high-density LiDARs are known to exhibit prominent bleeding points, which are generated as it extends from the edge of the object.
+Furthermore, as reported in this research \cite{yuan2021pixel}, high-density LiDARs are known to exhibit prominent bleeding points, which are generated as they extend from the edge of the objects.
 This noise is caused by the mixing of pulses hitting both foreground and background objects.
 These noises are a major source of error in extrinsic calibration.
 Our method includes a module that can remove noise more accurately compared to conventional methods, based on a very simple concept.

 Our contributions are as follows: \begin{itemize} \item We propose the extrinsic calibration method for multiple LiDARs with non-overlapping FoV.
 Our method estimates the movement trajectory and extrinsic parameters simultaneously using segmented floor and object point clouds.
 It enables accurate calibration even when floor information is dominant and challenging for conventional methods. \item We propose a simple noise removal module useful for calibrating with high-density LiDARs. \item Through evaluation in simulation of differents environments where various types of objects are placed on the floor plane, and on differents configurations of LiDARs with non-overlapping FoV, we demonstrate that our proposed method achieves higher accuracy than the conventional methods. \item The experiments using a real mobile robot has shown that our proposed noise removal module can eliminate noise more precisely than conventional methods, and the estimated extrinsic parameters have successfully created consistent 3D maps by LiDARs with non-overlapping FoV. \end{itemize}